Home » CRA Audit Triggers and How to Avoid Them

 If you buy a snowplough and own a parking garage, the CRA might not object if you deduct the entire cost as a business expense.
 However, the CRA might have a difficult time accepting that you don’t utilise the family sedan for both professional and personal activities if you try to write off 100% of it.

 The same reasoning that applies to home office expenses also applies to vehicle-related expenses: be specific, be reasonable, and abide by the rules.

 The CRA will never object to legitimate tax shelters like RRSPs or TFSAs because they are entirely acceptable.
 But when they stumble across a non-profit they’ve never heard of, alarm bells start to ring.
 This is due to the fact that fraudulent non-profit organisations and their dubious receipts, which are infamous for inflating donation numbers, cause thousands of audits to be triggered every year.

 Make sure your preferred charity is listed on the “official” CRA list of charities before making a donation. especially if you plan to deduct your donation from your taxable income.

 Do you rent out the basement apartment in your house or own rental properties like condos?
 Your expenses could outpace your rental revenue.
 For instance, reporting a loss during a year of significant renovations or a protracted vacant period is appropriate.

 But if losses continue for several years, the CRA will probably pay attention.
 As a result, always be prepared to support your claim with a thorough accounting of your costs.

-Just because the CRA audits you does not mean that you have done anything wrong, it just means that they think your tax situation merits a closer look.
-And by closer look we mean they we will want to see the documentation and receipts behind the claims made on your returns.
+Just because the CRA audits you does not mean that you have done anything wrong; it just means that they think your tax situation merits a closer look.
+And by closer look, we mean they will want to see the documentation and receipts behind the claims made on your returns.